Best HYSAs 2026: 11 Banks at 3%–5% APY (Verified May 8)

 - Frequently Asked Questions

-We picked UFB Direct because it currently offers the highest APY on the market at 5.01%.
-For someone holding $100,000, this translates to $5,010 in annual interest versus $4,500 with SoFi, an extra $510 per year with no additional effort.
+We picked UFB Direct because its Portfolio Savings is among the top-tier APYs on the market at up to 4.01%.
+For someone holding $100,000, this translates to about $4,010 in annual interest versus $3,300 with SoFi's standard rate (or $4,000 with SoFi's qualifying-direct-deposit boost), a difference of $10–$710 depending on whether you qualify for SoFi's boost per year with no additional effort.
 UFB Direct has maintained competitive rates consistently, even as other banks cut rates following Federal Reserve changes.

 Best for: Anyone prioritizing maximum returns.
 If you have $50,000 or more in savings, UFB Direct's higher APY significantly outpaces competitors.
 Ideal for emergency funds, short-term goal savings, or intermediate-term money you plan to invest within 2-3 years.